 Mike moved to accept the budget, John B. seconded.
 Passed.

-PILD.
-Delegate candidates for this year include Maureen Hosty and Nicole Anderson.
+PILD delegate for this year is Maureen Hosty.
+Nicole Anderson is the alternate.
 Total cost for attending PILD is around $3000 - $4000.
 OSUEA can provide $1000, the delegate must pay the balance.
 Dana Martin is doing the organizing and recruiting.
 She likes to keep the group small, easier to squeeze into rooms for presentations.

 Recruiting Board Members.
 We need a new President Elect.
 Gail asked John B. to form a nominating committee and he agreed, Darrin W. and Lillian will assist.
 Bob P. will be secretary for 2 more years.
 Directors Marilyn Lesmeister and Maureen Hosty are in their final years.
 John B. suggested that to get more nominations, ask Board members to each provide at least one name suggestion.
 Lillian will send the list of paid up members so we know who’s available, approximately 150 people.
 Goal is to get at least two candidates per position.

 Annual Conference.
 Gail used feedback from the 2014 Annual Conference to help structure the 2015 conference.
 Debby M. and staff would like to work on the schedule, fix holes.
 The poll for keynote speaker indicates the top choice is Dr. Price, suggested by Carole Smith.
-Carole will follow up with Price and get information on dates, costs, etc. The Alumni Center won’t schedule anything definite during football season in case we might have to get pumped.
-The date was moved from December to November because of so many complaints about December.
+Carole will follow up with Price and get information on dates, costs, etc. The Alumni Center won’t schedule anything definite during football season in case we might have to get bumped.
+The date was moved from December to November for the 2016 conference because of so many complaints about December.
 Janice Cowan is still in charge of organizing the Monday BBQ event.

 Other.
 Gail may not be able to make it to the Ag Professional Development Conference.
 If so, Darrin will present.